-Africulture espouses the many varied and broad contributions that Africans and African Americans have made to agriculture from antiquity to the present day.
-It contains several specialized foundational components that strengthens awareness about the following aspects of the African and African American experience in agriculture
+Africulture espouses the myriad of principles, practices, plants and people of African descent that have contributed to agriculture from antiquity to the present day.
+It contains several specialized foundational components that strengthens awareness about numerous aspects of the African and African American experience in agriculture.

 The Black Farmer Tax

 Africulture: African contributions to everyday life and agriculture

 Implicit Bias Training/Discussion

 History of Agriculture in America – from the perspective of socially disadvantaged farmers

 Racial Understanding toward solutions of equity, parity and repair.

 Liberty and Justice for All: The stories of the United States Colored Troops

 Fact or Fiction: Stock stories and their implications